Jewish Messiah Prophecy Reveals the Hebrew Messiah

 Exodus 3:14 14And God said unto Moses, I AM THAT I AM: and he said, Thus shalt thou say unto the children of Israel, I AM hath sent me unto you.

 This also coincides with the messiah prophecy verses you just read.
-The son that is born is also eternal.
-He is must be God incarnate.
+The son that is born is also eternal; therefore, he is must be God incarnate.
+The word "son" is no metaphor.
+It refers to a human child.

 Observe this Messiah prophecy: